 The capsules should be taken three times a day at regular intervals.
 They should be swallowed whole and taken either an hour before or an hour after food.

-The known side effects of tegafur-uracil aren't usually severe.
+Possible side effects of tegafur-uracil

 Risk of infection

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Less common side effects
+Less common side effects of tegafur-uracil

 Back to top

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It is important to tell your doctor or nurse straight away if you feel ill or have severe side effects.
+This includes any we don’t mention here.

 Back to top